keiranking/lbd/source/games/kalooki.html.md

 # Kalooki

-Kalooki is a variation of [contract rummy]() for 3-8 players.
+Kalooki is a Jamaican variant of [contract rummy]() for 3-8 players.

 To determine how many decks to use, divide the number of players by 2 (round up, if necessary).
 Mix and shuffle decks together.

-Aces can be individually high or low as needed.
-Jokers are wild.

 ## The Basics